 There’s a lot of buzz centered around emotional intelligence right now and with good reason.
 Cutting edge research into emotional intelligence has shown that emotional intelligence plays an important role in achieving peak performance, well beyond the old standard criteria of years of experience and education.
 In fact, it’s not uncommon for emotional intelligence, also called emotional quotient, to be the biggest differentiation between top talent and everyone else.

-So what is emotional intelligence?
+So what is emotional quotient?
 There are dozens of explanations and descriptions but quite simply it is the ability to:

 - understand your own emotions and,